 - Exact Match ([bounce house rental])

 And your ads would look something like this:

-This is often enough to increase your quality scores right away, as long as you take the visitor to a page regarding your offer.
+This is often enough to increase your Quality Scores right away, as long as you take the visitor to a page that matches your offer.

-If you advertise 20% off, for example, then make sure the 20% off is visible on the landing page.
-Relevance is most important to Google.
-If they see consistent relevance from the keyword to the ad and from the ad to the landing page, they’ll reward you with a higher quality score.
+If you advertise 20% off, for example, make sure the 20% off is visible on the landing page.
+Relevance scores high with Google.
+If Google sees consistent relevance from the keyword to the ad and from the ad to the landing page, you’re rewarded with a higher Quality Score.